Do You Really Need to Sand Between Coats of Drywall Mud? Find Out Now

 Preparing for Perfection

-- Complete Drying: Allow the final coat of drywall mud to dry thoroughly.
-Depending on humidity and ventilation, this might take several hours or overnight.
+• Complete Drying: Ensure that the final coat of drywall mud has dried completely.
+Depending on the humidity and airflow in the room, this could take several hours or even overnight.

-- Smooth Sanding: Once dry, sand the surface to a fine finish, addressing any imperfections or rough spots.
-This is your last chance to ensure a perfectly smooth canvas.
+• Smooth Sanding: After drying, sand the surface to achieve a fine finish, addressing any remaining imperfections or rough patches.
+This is your final opportunity to create a flawlessly smooth canvas.

 Choosing and Applying Primer